Paulino Santos

-Paulino Torres Santos Sr. (June 22, 1890 – August 29, 1945) was a military officer who became Commanding General of the Philippine Army from May 6, 1936 to December 31, 1938.
-Concurrently, he would be considered as the first official Chief of Staff of the Armed Forces of the Philippines.
+Paulino Torres Santos Sr. (June 22, 1890 – August 29, 1945) was a Filipino military officer who was Commanding General of the Philippine Army from 1936 to 1938.
+Concurrently, he is considered the first official Chief of Staff of the Armed Forces of the Philippines.
 Upon his retirement, he served as a civilian administrator under President Manuel L. Quezon, facilitating the settlement and cultivation of agricultural lands in Mindanao.
-He is the namesake of the city of General Santos, which was renamed from Buayan in 1954.
+The city of General Santos is named after him, having been renamed from Buayan in 1954.

 Early life

 Paulino Torres Santos was born in Camiling, Tarlac to Remigio Santos and Rosa Torres.
 After his Spanish education from 1897 to 1900, he enrolled in an English school in 1901.
 In 1907, when he had finished the sixth grade, he was appointed as municipal teacher in Camiling and Gerona, a post which he held until the following year.
 In 1908, he attempted to enlist in the United States Navy in Cavite, but a temporary halt on the recruitment of Filipino natives prevented him from joining.
 He then moved on to Manila, where he found work at an aerated-water factory in Tondo, earning seven pesos a month for daily labor.

 A year afterward, he joined the Philippine Constabulary and was assigned to the First General Service Company.
 By 1912, he had advanced from private to supply sergeant, while also serving as a civil service clerk at the PC headquarters.
 That same year, he enrolled in the Constabulary Officers' School wherein, two years later, he graduated valedictorian and was appointed as Third Lieutenant.
 At the same time, he continued his academic studies, eventually completing high school.